 How to get from the airport to Budapest: Bus 100E

-Unlike the previous bus 200E, the 100E is a direct shuttle bus where you have to buy a special ticket.
-Like other tickets, it can be purchased at customer service centres or machines at the airport or on the BudapestGO app.
+Bus 100E is a direct shuttle bus, unlike the previous bus 200E, where you have to buy a special ticket.
+This can be bought like other tickets at the customer service centres, at the machines at the airport or on the BudapestGO app.
+You can also pay with your contactless card when boarding the bus – there are small yellow turnstiles.

 How to get from Budapest to Liszt Ferenc Airport?

-The only exception is the Astoria station, which is used for early morning connections to the airport – the 100E buses depart at 3:32, 3:47, 4:02, 4:17 and 4:32.
+The only exception is the Astoria station, which is used for early morning connections to the airport – the 100E buses only leave between 00:12 and 04:32 in the morning.
 There’s no 100E bus to the airport at other times.
 They always stop at Kálvin tér and Deák Ferenc tér stations.

 The second option is to use regular scheduled services.
 Take the blue metro line M3 to Kőbánya-Kispest M station, where you change to bus 200E.
 Night services between 23:47-04:08 are provided by night buses 914, 914A, 950, 950A.
 You will get off at Határ út station, where you will again change to bus 200E.
-You must buy a transfer ticket or use a day pass.
+You can use a day ticket for this route, or you can use a day ticket for the following routes. two one-way tickets (450 HUF each).

 You will depart back to Prague from Terminal 2A.